BettercareHealth/bettercare/mmh/mmh-2.md

 Health workers may use this questionnaire but only if it is copied and used in full.
 When screening women, do not use the copy on the next page.
 Rather, copy the questionnaires without scores in the Resources section at the end of this book.

 Note
 :	The version of the EPDS provided here has been adapted for use in South Africa, and specifically for use in a Midwife Obstetric Unit in Cape Town.
-It is based on the work of: Cox JL, Holden JM & Sagovsky R (1987) Detection of postnatal depression, development of the 10 item postnatal depression scale.
+It is based on the work of: *Cox JL, Holden JM & Sagovsky R (1987) Detection of postnatal depression, development of the 10 item postnatal depression scale.
 British Journal of Psychiatry.
-150: 782-6.
+150: 782-6*.

 **The Edinburgh Postnatal Depression Scale**